hoverkraft-tech/ci-github-container/actions/docker/build-image/README.md

     #
     secret-envs: ""

-    # Description: Token to use to interact with Github instead of the default GITHUB_TOKEN.
+    # Description: Token to use to interact with GitHub instead of the default GITHUB_TOKEN.
     #
     token: ""
 ```